jedypod/ociogen/README.md

 4. It applies view mutations based on the `view_mutate` rules in `config_settings.yaml`.
 5. It generates the OCIO config file and associated LUTs inside a folder specified by `config_location` and `config_name` within `config_settings.yaml`.

 Currently, there are no command-line arguments to override the default `config_settings.yaml` path or other settings.
 All configuration is done via the YAML files when using the script directly.
+(To be improved)

 ---